Austria–Finland relations

 Foreign relations exist between Austria and Finland.
-Austria recognised Finland on January 13, 1918.
-Both countries established diplomatic relations on July 19, 1918.
+Austria recognised Finland on 13 January 1918.
+Both countries established diplomatic relations on 19 July 1918.
 Austria has an embassy in Helsinki and 6 honorary consulates (in Kajaani, Ristiina, Oulu, Tampere, Turku and Vaasa).
 Finland has an embassy in Vienna and 8 honorary consulates (in Burgenland, Carinthia, Lower Austria, Upper Austria, Salzburg, Styria, Tyrol, and Vorarlberg).

 Both countries are full members of the European Union and of the Council of Europe.

 The two countries became members of the European Union in 1995.

+Herbert Pichler is the current ambassador of Austria to Finland.
+Nina Vaskunlahti is the current ambassador of Finland to Austria since September 2023.

 History

 However, the two countries became full members of the European Union in 1995.
-They did not become full members of NATO.